UNTCyberSecurity/untcscwebsite/lanparty.md

 ### When and where:

-March 25th, the weekend after spring break, here at Discovery Park starting at around ~10 A.M.
+April 1st, the weekend after spring break, here at Discovery Park starting at around ~10 A.M.

 Lunch will be served at noon.